-tstpckge This can be used to run one of the test files in the packages directory. tstpckge <package> will run a test file, <package>.tst. tstpckge generates a log file, <package>.rlg, in the log directory.
+tstpckge This can be used to run one of the test files in the packages directory. tstpckge <package> will run a test file, <package> rlg, in the log directory.

-testall This script runs all the tests contained in the xmpl directory, using the tstpckge script on each one.
+testall This script runs all the tests contained in the packages directories, using the tstpckge script on each one.
 This script takes considerable time to complete (at least an hour on a 486 system, for example).